Research & Analysis

 Education as the strongest contraceptive

-Education — particularly female literacy — is the single strongest predictor of fertility decline worldwide.
-As literacy rates rise, women gain access...
+Education — particularly female literacy — is one of the strongest predictors of fertility decline worldwide.
+As literacy rates rise, women gain acces...

 Young Population vs Growth Rate

-Countries with a high proportion of young people (under 14) tend to have higher population growth rates — a phenomenon called demographic momentum.
-Ev...
+Countries with a high proportion of young people (under 14) tend to have higher population growth rates.
+Demographers call this demographic momentum —...

 Population Density vs Urbanization